Why are triage decisions important?

 - Dentist.
 The request should not have been submitted to your practice at all, and the patient should have instead gone to the dentist.

-- Receptionist.* A receptionist should have resolved the request, but you have dealt with it anyway.
-Or, choose 'Someone else in my practice' and assign it to them instead.
+- Receptionist.* A receptionist could have resolved the request, but you have dealt with it anyway.

-- Pharmacist inside my practice.* A pharmacist should have resolved the request, but you have dealt with it anyway.
-Or, choose 'Someone else in my practice' and assign it to them instead.
+- Pharmacist inside my practice.* A pharmacist could have resolved the request, but you have dealt with it anyway.

-- Secretary.* A secretary should have resolved the request, but you have dealt with it anyway.
-Or, choose 'Someone else in my practice' and assign it to them instead.
+- Secretary.* A secretary could have resolved the request, but you have dealt with it anyway.

-- Nurse.* A nurse should have resolved the request, but you have dealt with it anyway.
-Or, choose 'Someone else in my practice' and assign it to them instead.
+- Nurse.* A nurse could have resolved the request, but you have dealt with it anyway.

-- Advanced practitioner.* An advanced practitioner should have resolved the request, but you have dealt with it anyway.
-Or, choose 'Someone else in my practice' and assign it to them instead.
+- Advanced practitioner.* An advanced practitioner could have resolved the request, but you have dealt with it anyway.

-3. What actions are required from you to resolve this request?
+4. What actions are required from you to resolve this message?

 The options for clinical staff are: